cmars/hockeypuck/contrib/docker-compose/standalone/README.md

 * `cd` into this directory
 * BACK UP ALL CONFIG FILES by incanting `cp -a . /path/to/somewhere/safe/`
 * Incant `./mksite.bash` to apply the migrations to your configuration settings
-* Incant `./mkconfig.bash` to create the haproxy configuration files

 If you have made local changes to the default nginx configuration, you will need to port these changes to haproxy.
 Please open a ticket in the hockeypuck github project if you require assistance.